ACCOLADES

 “The acting, especially Long… is comically appealing” – Steve Murray, For All Events

-“The strength of this work is in its poignant juxtapositions… ‘It’s hard to be a goddess,’ sang Kim Schroeder Long in a rich mezzo voice.
+“The strength of this work is in its poignant juxtapositions… ‘It’s hell to be a goddess,’ sang Kim Schroeder Long in a rich mezzo voice.
 ‘You’d think it’d be swell, but it’s hell…”” – Adam Broner, Repeat Performances

 TENDERLY: THE ROSEMARY CLOONEY MUSICAL